wellcomecollection/platform/docs/rfcs/merger_architecture.md

 # Merger architecture

-The merger is a new application that we are planning to write in Q3 2018.

-It receives source records/transformed Works, and it works out which source records correspond to the same Work in our pipeline.
+The merger receives source records/transformed Works, and it works out which source records correspond to the same Work in our pipeline.

 This document has some notes on the proposed architecture.